AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Method

 \section{Method}

-Starting with pretrained and \emph{frozen} Text-to-Audio (T2A) and Text-to-Video (T2V) generators, we aim to combine the two under a unified architecture to produce either Video-to-Audio (V2A) $\generatorvideotoaudio$ or Audio-to-Video (A2V) $\generatoraudiotovideo$ generators.
+Starting with pretrained and \emph{frozen} Text-to-Audio and Text-to-Video generators, we aim to combine the two under a unified architecture to produce Video-to-Audio $\generatorvideotoaudio$ and Audio-to-Video $\generatoraudiotovideo$ generators.
 To achieve this, we propose \method{}, a symmetric architecture that benefits from the activations of one generator to condition the generator of the other modality.
 In \secref{sec:preliminaries}, we describe the background on Flow Matching models.
 We then describe in \secref{sec:audio_model}, the architecture of our pretrained audio and video generators.
 Finally, in \secref{sec:modality_fusion}, we describe the architecture of the multimodal Fusion Blocks that connect the two generators.